secsome/FA2sp/README.md

 +) Mix Extension and INI Filenames can be customed
 +) Ctrl+S, Ctrl+O, Ctrl+N and Ctrl+Shift+S are now supported
 +) Easy ciphered mix files will be correctly read
-*) House colors will be correctly drawn instead of using a hardcoded set of colors (for most, yellow)
+*) House colors will be correctly drawn instead of using a hardcoded set of colors (for most, yellow)</pre>